Test Proctoring Services

 .
 Faculty may forward student’s “Ask my Instructor” emails to this address if they choose to do so.
 We will in turn try to answer the questions via video, or if a problem is easy enough and doesn’t merit generating a video, we’ll include a scan of something written out.

-Math 15 courses can be used to challenge a prerequisite, but only in conjunction with passing a standard Math Department final exam.
+Math 15 courses can be used to challenge a prerequisite, but only in conjunction with passing a Math Departmental final exam.
 Note that a student who chooses this class will not receive academic credit for the course that they bypass.

 - A student who does not have the required M30 level to enter a Math 46 course can challenge the prerequisite by earning a grade of PASS in Math 15A and passing the Math Department Math 38 final exam with a score of 70% or higher.